rundeck/rundeck/docs/en/manual/09-configure.md

 This section lets you add and modify Resource Model Sources for the project.
 These sources contain the node definitions for the project.
-One source will already be defined as a result of the inital project creation.
+One source will already be defined as a result of the initial project creation.
 You can figure as many as you need.
 Rundeck will aggregate the data from each one providing a merged view.